neumino/neumino.github.io/movies.md

-### Kaala
+### Won&#39;t You Be My Neighbor?
-*Released on 2018-06-07, vote average 5*
+*Released on 2018-06-08, vote average 10*

-A gangster from Tirunelveli, who is the King of Dharavi, fights for keeping the land safe from mighty politicians and the land mafia.
+Fred Rogers used puppets and play to explore complex social issues: race, disability, equality and tragedy, helping form the American concept of childhood.
+He spoke directly to children and they responded enthusiastically.
+Yet today, his impact is unclear.
+Have we lived up to Fred&#39;s ideal of good neighbors?

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/pSnMt6h6zk0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/eRDf65lforc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>